 ARTICLE III: MEMBERSHIP/LEADERSHIP/DUTIES:

 OHRAB shall consist of no fewer than eight (8) and no more than sixteen (16) members.
 Pursuant to NHPRC regulations, a majority of the members must have experience in the administration of historical records or in a field of research or activity that makes extensive use of such records.
 OHRAB should be as broadly representative as possible of Ohio’s public and private archives, records offices, and research institutions.
-Membership shall consist of:
+Members shall be those who are outstanding in the fields of archives, records management and/or library science, who are representative of higher education, historical societies, libraries, local government, private archives, state government, or federal government agencies located in Ohio.
+Composition of the Board shall include:

 B. TERMS OF SERVICE: